thirdicrypto/darkwallet-electron-ui/README.md

 It is an electron/react app based on [https://github.com/chentsulin/electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)

 To run it, clone the repo, cd to it, and run

+> npm install

+This should install all required node modules.

 > npm run dev